 Docker-compose will download all necessary images from docker hub, this may take a few minutes.
 Once the docker container has started, you can enter the following address in your browser: http://DOCKER-IP:9000.
 Make sure to replace DOCKER-IP with the IP you copied earlier.

-You should see the OnCrawl-ELK dashboard, but there are no data yet.
+You should see the Oncrawl-ELK dashboard, but there are no data yet.
 Let’s get some data to analyze.

 Importing data is as easy as copying log access files to the right folder.
 Logstash start indexing any file found at logs/apache/*.log , logs/nginx/*.log , automatically.